-As at the date of this Report, the Key Managerial Personnel of the Company, as envisaged under the provisions of Section 203 of the Companies Act, 2013, are Dr. Jaideep Devare - Managing Director, Mr. Saurabh V. Dharadhar - Chief Financial Officer and Ms. Rupa Joshi - Company Secretary.
+As at the date of this Report, the Key Managerial Personnel of the Company, as envisaged under the provisions of Section 203 of the Companies Act, 2013, Mr. Saurabh V. Dharadhar - Chief Financial Officer and Ethics Officer and Ms. Rupa Joshi - Company Secretary.